 You are in a win-win situation.
 If you don’t get a better deal from your existing service provider, you can always look for better deals anywhere else.
 They may offer you a good rate as a new customer.

 Along with it, scan where you’re wasting your hard-earned money.
+Could it be that you’re overspending on your weekly groceries and not realizing it?

 One best way to do it is to list your expenses for each and every dollar you spend.
 Then, at the end of the month, tally it with your budget plan.
 It will also help you plan a suitable budget and make modifications to it if required.